gardenlinux/gardenlinux/docs/architecture/decisions/0011-garden-linux-versioning.md

 - IronCore will need to adjust their workflows when creating their custom images
 - The CCloud GL version will need adjusting, but it will benefit SCI overall as their custom images are used in Gardener/IronCore environments
 - GLRD requires changes as the tool needs to be backward compatible with all the old releases using the major.minor versions
+- GLVD requires adaptions to the new versioning schema

 ## Notes